Together-Java/ElevatorEvent/Contest/Assignment/task.md

 ## How to submit

-The event runs for one week.
+The event runs for two weeks.
 Until then, please submit your solution per DM to any of the moderators of Together Java.

 The easiest way to share your results is by just zipping the whole project folder.
 Alternatively,